Nahal Oz Observers Memorial Monument

-The Nahal Oz Observers Memorial Monument (אנדרטת התצפיתניות) is a commemorative site dedicated to the female observer soldiers who were killed Battle of Nahal Oz during the October 7 attacks in 2023.
+The Nahal Oz Observers Memorial Monument (אנדרטת התצפיתניות) is a commemorative site dedicated to the female observer soldiers who were killed in the Battle of Nahal Oz during the October 7 attacks in 2023.

 Background

 Field Observers

 IDF field observers, primarily young soldiers in all-women teams, often aged 19 or 20 are stationed at observation posts along Israel's borders.
 These soldiers spend hours analyzing feeds from surveillance cameras, making essential real-time judgments that frequently dictate the security of their respective zones.

 Hamas Attack of the Observers Post

 During the Hamas attack on October 7, 2023, the observers post at the Nahal Oz army base was stormed by Hamas militants.
 15 unarmed female IDF field observers were killed and 7 were kidnapped and taken to Gaza as hostages (of the latter, one was killed in captivity, one was rescued by the IDF and the remaining five were released after over 470 days in captivity during a ceasefire and hostage deal).
 Most of the soldiers were wearing sweatpants and the clothes they were sleeping in.